 With a hybrid workplace, you can still offer employees the more traditional green-friendly initiatives as companies once did pre-COVID.
 You just have to reevaluate how they are implemented.

 For example, companies can still provide a company phone and accessories for remote workers to use at home, too.
 Compostable phone cases, along with AirPods covers or AppleWatch bands, offer staff a nice perk while they stay connected at home.

 But it’s about much more than offering Eco-friendly perks.
 Companies can also use carbon green initiatives inside the building as well.

 For instance, even while keeping staff safely separated, you can consolidate them into zones, closing off areas of the building to conserve energy.
 Furthermore, you can still implement energy-efficient lighting, appliances, and technology within these neighborhoods or zones.

-Using LED or CFL lighting at the workspace, reducing paper and waste and using time-controlled HVAC and lighting can make a hybrid workplace more sustainable in the same way it was before the pandemic.
+Using LED or CFL lighting in the workspace, reducing paper and waste, and using time-controlled HVAC and lighting can make a hybrid workplace more sustainable than before the pandemic.
 Plus, the company is saving money while doing so.

 Create a More Energy-Efficient Building